 Top 10 BPCI Model 2 Hospitals by Net Patient Revenue

-Fig 1 Data from Definitive Healthcare based on CMS reporting guidelines.
+Fig 1 Data from Definitive Healthcare's Hospitals & IDNs platform, June 2019, based on CMS reporting guidelines

-For more information on the data Definitive Healthcare provides on CMS reimbursements and other initiatives, sign up for a free trial today!
+For more information on the data Definitive Healthcare provides on CMS reimbursements and other initiatives, start your free trial today!

 Alanna Moriarty is a healthcare industry writer and content strategist.
 As the Content Marketing Manager for Definitive Healthcare, she most enjoys connecting the dots between data and care delivery. ...